 If yours does not resemble the ‘perfect stool’, it is time to find out how you can support your digestive health.
 Let’s take a closer look at what the three main types of bowel movements that are associated with digestive issues.

-Loose stool or diarrhea is when you have more than three bowel movements a day and your stool is unformed (or literally loose).
+Loose stool or diarrhoea is when you have more than three bowel movements a day and your stool is unformed (or literally loose).

-“Loose stool or diarrhea is when you have more than three bowel movements a day and your stool is unformed (or literally loose).”
+“Loose stool or diarrhoea is when you have more than three bowel movements a day and your stool is unformed (or literally loose).”

-If you are experiencing diarrhea this could be due to one or a combination of these reasons; food intolerances and allergies, a damaged gut lining, an imbalance of bacteria or an invasion of pathogens in your gut.
-Diarrhea is one of the ways your body gets rid of pathogens and toxins as quickly as possible and is a sign of impaired digestion and absorption of nutrients.
+If you are experiencing diarrhoea this could be due to one or a combination of these reasons; food intolerances and allergies, a damaged gut lining, an imbalance of bacteria or an invasion of pathogens in your gut.
+Diarrhoea is one of the ways your body gets rid of pathogens and toxins as quickly as possible and is a sign of impaired digestion and absorption of nutrients.

 We also see people who are ‘going’ every day but it is actually sitting in their system for too long (more than 24 hours).
 To figure out your transit time, eat corn or beetroot and record what time you ate.
 Keep an eye out each time you go to the toilet and take note of when the corn or beetroot evacuates.

 “People who are ‘going’ every day but it is actually sitting in their system for too long.”